eckinger/eckinger.github.io/_posts/2022-01-12-how-I-use-a-planner.md

 ======
 This is one of the simpler days in my week, so it'll be easier to explain.

 The day begins by looking at Google Calendar.
+Note that today is Wednesday.
+Make sure to look at Tuesday!

 ![example google calendar](/images/blog_posts/2022-01-12-how-I-use-a-planner/google_cal.jpeg "screenshot")